As per National Institute of Mental Health, over 40 million adults in United States over the age of 18 are suffering from anxiety. (1)

 10. Avoid these foods

 Avoid fried foods, high glycemic carbs, alcohol, unrefined sugars, and coffee as they increase anxiety.
-These foods can have significant improvement on blood sugar, PMS and mental health.
+These foods can have significant improvements in blood sugar, PMS, and mental health.

 Physical Activities to Reduce Anxiety and Depression

 Yoga is considered one of the natural remedies for anxiety.
-It has a significant impact on the GABA (gamma-aminobutryic acid) levels which promotes happy neurotransmitter.
-It produces calming effect like drinking alcohol without any traditional anxiety drugs.
-(22, 23)
+It has a significant impact on the GABA (gamma-aminobutyric acid) levels which promotes happy neurotransmitter.
+It produces a calming effect like drinking alcohol without any traditional anxiety drugs.
+(21, 22)

 It also helps to build healthier gray matter in the brain.
-Decreased gray matter can lead to emotional problems, poorer pain tolerance and memory impairment.
-(24)
+Decreased gray matter can lead to emotional problems, poorer pain tolerance, and memory impairment.
+(23)

 Few yoga postures that help treat anxiety are tree pose, Virabhadrasana III, sirsana, Viparita karani, marjaryasana, uttana shishosana, and balasana.

 Meditation helps to train the brain and body to turn off the stress signals and promotes relaxation.
-Many studies have shown that meditating for 15 – 30 minutes offers reduction in cortisol levels.
-It also helps to reduce cortisol levels and stress related diseases.
-(25)
+Many studies have shown that meditating for 15 – 30 minutes offers a reduction in cortisol levels.
+It also helps to reduce cortisol levels and stress-related diseases.
+(24)

 3. Breathing Exercises

-Perform breathing exercises daily for few minutes helps to relive muscle tension, depression and anxiety.
+Perform breathing exercises daily for few minutes helps to relieve muscle tension, depression and anxiety.
 And this has been popular in Eastern health practices for centuries.
-(26)
+(25)

 As per Chinese Medicine, acupuncture has been one of the trusted solutions for many ailments including anxiety.
 It helps to relieve stress, headaches, panic attacks, sleep troubles and poor circulation.